 Introduction

 The article in question, Black Valedictorians and the Toxic Trope of Black Exceptionalism is written by Samuel Getachew for the New York Times magazine.
 The article discusses problems of black exceptionalism in connection with education and learning.
-The author talks about their personal experiences in the education system and its media coverage.
+The author discusses the media’s coverage of the educational system as well as their own experiences in it.
 In particular, Getachew highlights the disparity between the successes of particular black people and their contemporaries.
 In terms of academic success, the author states, that a large inequality in treatment and outcome is still present, disallowing many young talented black people from finding success.

 Thesis Statement: While the media continues to consider the success of black people as an exception, the systematic issues that plague their communities continue to go ignored.
 While there are several opportunities for black people to prove themselves to society or secure a good education, several artificial limitations exist that limit the potential of non-white communities.
 In particular, a lack of perceived belonging and a set of conditions that favor white people can be highlighted.